Friday, March 1, 2024

 "The 'Fickle' Weather of the Human Soul, God’s TLC & Advice from the Old Saints--Julian of Norwich, Luther, St. Ignatius, etc.--about Spiritual Discouragement"

-Throughout this blog we have stressed God’s immense
+Throughout this blog we have stressed God’s

-TLC--in the form of tender mercy,” “loving-
+immense TLC--in the form of "tender mercy,"

-kindness,” and "care"--words found especially in the
+"loving-kindness" and "care"--words found

-Similarly, when it comes to an emphasis upon such
+When it comes to an emphasis upon such

-divine tender loving care, few writers surpass Julian of
+divine Tender Loving Care, few writers surpass

-Norwich as she beautifully describes the vast tenderness
+Julian of Norwich as she beautifully describes

-of God’s love for us.
-(This will become evident in the
+(This will become evident in thJulian

 However, at the same time, few writers also surpass